umdevelopera/um-polylang/README.md

 ## Key features

-- Language switcher shortcode.
-Display the Polylang language switcher where you need it.
 - Localize links for Ultimate Member pages.
 - Ability to duplicate Ultimate Member pages for all languages in one click.
 - Ability to duplicate Ultimate Member forms for all languages in one click.
+- Ability to translate the field "Label", "Help Text" and "Edit Choices" using the String Translation feature.
+- Ability to translate bio (description) in profile.
 - Ability to translate email templates.
-- Ability to translate bio (description) field in profile.
+- Language switcher shortcode.
+Display the Polylang language switcher where you need it.
 - Integration with the [Account tabs](https://github.com/umdevelopera/um-account-tabs) extension.
 Makes custom account tabs translatable.
 - Integration with the [Profile tabs](https://ultimatemember.com/extensions/profile-tabs/) extension.
 Makes custom profile tabs translatable.

 ## Installation

 __Note:__ This plugin requires the [Ultimate Member](https://wordpress.org/plugins/ultimate-member/) and [Polylang](https://wordpress.org/plugins/polylang/) plugins to be installed first.

-__Note:__ This plugin is designed to integrate with the "Polylang" plugin, do not use it with the "Polylang PRO" plugin.

 ### How to install from GitHub